KrzysztofTybinka/Weather/README.md

 # About The Project
 The Weather Forecast Front-End Application utilizes a real-time weather API to deliver detailed weather information in three-hour increments.
-Integrated with the "MatchCityNameApi," it features a responsive auto-complete city search bar.
+Integrated with the [MatchCityNameApi](https://github.com/KrzysztofTybinka/MatchCityNameApi) it features a responsive auto-complete city search bar.
 The application dynamically showcases distinct weather images based on the current search, providing users with a visually intuitive representation of weather conditions.
 # Usage